List of songs recorded by Whitney Houston

+In 1998, Houston returned to studio work with her fourth studio album, My Love Is Your Love.
+The album was a musical departure for Houston as it ventured into hip-hop soul, neo soul and reggae fusion.
+The album launched five singles, all of which received chart and sales success, including the duet, "Heartbreak Hotel", "It's Not Right but It's Okay" and the title track, which became one of the biggest global hits of her career and was inspired by Houston's relationship with her daughter, Bobbi Kristina Brown, who was promptly featured on the track.
 Houston released her fifth studio album, entitled Just Whitney in December 2002.
 The singer co-wrote the lead single, "Whatchulookinat", which was co-produced by her husband, Bobby Brown.
 The song is a response to how Houston considered herself to be a victim of unwanted media attention.
 The album's second single, "One of Those Days", is a slow R&B track with a retro feel.
 Houston released her first and only Christmas album in November 2003.
 She recorded cover versions of several traditional Christmas songs, including "The First Noel" and "Little Drummer Boy".
 "One Wish (For Christmas)" was released as the sole single from the album.
 Her sixth studio album, I Look to You, was released in August 2009.
 The title track is a gospel song, written by R. Kelly, which pertains to Houston's faith in God.
 The album's second single, "Million Dollar Bill", is an old school R&B song which was written by Alicia Keys, Swizz Beatz and Norman Harris.